akiratwang/UniMelb-Data-Science-Information/README.md

 For a (very very) neat timetable planner for university, visit my mate Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever and has saved me numerous time for sorting out my timetable.

 ## About Me
+- Tutor for Applied Data Science, Foundations of Computing, and Algorithms & Data Structures
-- Data Engineer, Consultant at DXC Technology
+- Former Data Engineer Lead at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)
-- Tutor for Applied Data Science, Foundations of Computing, and Algorithms & Data Structres
-- Experienced as a Cloud Architect (AWS, Azure and GCP), Data Engineer and Data Analyst.
-- I love developing assorted Python scripts *to automate the boring stuff*
-- Strongly believes that sharepoint databases and anything resembling Microsoft Power Automate should cease to exist

 Always up for a chat to help out, feel free to reach out via [linkedin](https://www.linkedin.com/in/akira-t-wang/).